Social Media Makes Customer Service the New Killer Business App

-It has been predicted that Social Networking sites like Facebook and Twitter are the main sources where people will soon be getting all their news from.
+It has been predicted that Social Media sites like Facebook and Twitter are the main sources where people will soon be getting all their news from.
 Recently, we realized that this is where the NEWS gets their news from.
-Shortly after we felt a 7.2 earthquake here in San Diego, we turned the television to CNN to see if they had any reports on the magnitude, central location, etc. After only three minutes had passed, CNN reported on the earthquake, saying that they heard about it through users’ updates on Twitter.com.
+Shortly after we felt a 7.2 earthquake here in San Diego, we turned the television to CNN to see if they had any reports on the magnitude, central location, etc. After only three minutes had passed, CNN reported on the earthquake, saying that they heard about it through users’ updates on Twitter.
 Then they presented a live screen cast of Twitter user’s comments on the event which were coming in by the hundreds every few seconds.
 Twitter informed thousands of people, including major national news stations, before the USGS was able to.

-This is a testament to the power of Social Networking.
+This is a testament to the power of Social Media.
 If word spreads this fast and far about an earthquake in three minutes, think about what it can do for customer experiences, good and bad.

 Before the Internet explosion, customer service rants and raves (but, let’s face it, mostly rants) were passed on, to a handful of the customer’s friends via phone conversations or in-person gatherings.
 Sometimes the company heard about the rants and raves from a phone call through which the customer often had to press several different buttons to speak to the right person.
 There were a lot of steps for the customer to take in order to provide feedback and many disgruntled customers simply gave up, leaving the company clueless.